benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### XACML Example Policy

-Attribute and metadata names, and valid values, are fictional.
+The following attribute and metadata names, and valid values, are fictional.
 These will ultimately depend on the technologies of the attribute sources that is being queried to evaluate policy.
 URI's and namespaces, in some cases, have been removed for brevity.

 ~~~xml